S-35

 Plain Language

-Employers must maintain contemporaneous, true, and accurate records of all electronically monitored data for three years, and destroy the data no later than 37 months after collection absent employee consent to longer retention.
-Employers must implement reasonable administrative, technical, and physical data security measures appropriate to the data's volume and nature.
-Employees have the right to request corrections to erroneous data.
-The 37-month window slightly exceeds the 3-year record preservation obligation, giving employers a one-month buffer.
+Employers must maintain accurate records of all data collected through electronic monitoring for three years, enabling compliance with employee or commissioner data requests.
+Employee data must be destroyed no later than 37 months after collection unless the employee provides written, informed consent for longer retention.
+Employers must implement reasonable administrative, technical, and physical data security practices.
+Employees have the right to request corrections to erroneous data collected about them.

 Statutory Text